 Based on The Global Augmented Reality Market statistics forecast, the augmented reality market was valued at $2.45 billion in 2016 and is currently projected to reach at least $136.55 billion by 2025, growing at a CAGR of 56.32% from 2017 to 2025.

 People are continually drawn to augmented reality: according to ISACA studies, 70% believe that by incorporating it into their daily lives, they will enhance the ability to get new skills, while 67% believe that AR is beneficial for healthcare services, and 64% see the potential for hassle-free shopping with AR.
+So, it's no surprise that so many entrepreneurs are wondering how to make augmented reality app nowadays.

 How Can Augmented Reality Create Value for Your Business?